 During several work days in the spring and summer of 2018, the building and the timber box were dismantled before the timber was driven to the village by snowmobile.
 At the carpentry company Øverbygg in Snåsa, the timber box was set up indoor and the parts that could not be saved were replaced.
 In the winter of 2020, the timber was transported back to Gjefsjøen on a snowmobile before the time-consuming work of setting up the building again could begin.
 The building has now come up again on a new foundation wall and the original materials are reused to the extent possible so that the building can be preserved in the original appearance from when Operasjon Rype was carried out.
 Among those who have done a good piece of work in the project is the Youth Group from the Home Guard in Trøndelag.
-The restoration is scheduled for completion in the autumn of 2021.
+The restoration started in 2018 and was completed in September of 2021.

 There has been considerable interest in supporting the project financially.
-Gjensidigestiftelsen, Nordenfjeldske Bykreditts Stiftelse, Stiftelsen UNI og Gunnar Sønsteby Minnefond have all made solid contributions to the work.
+Gjensidigestiftelsen, Nordenfjeldske Bykreditts Stiftelse, Stiftelsen UNI, Gunnar Sønsteby Minnefond and The OSS Society have all made solid contributions to the work.
 The Colby family has also contributed a larger amount of money.

 Project leader and board chairman: Ebbe Deraas